caraclarke/star-wars-react/readme.md

 ####Planned updates

 This project is ongoing, I have several next steps planned
-- Add a "Wookiee" version of the site as detailed <a href="http://swapi.co/documentation#wookiee">here</a> on the SWAPI website
+- Add a "Wookiee" version of the site as detailed [here](http://swapi.co/documentation#wookiee) on the SWAPI website
 - Several resources have connections, for example the Starships has an array of request URL's for its pilots information.
 Displaying those connections and potentially linking them are also planned next steps